Nebulizer Use for Children

 A nebulizer is a device that turns liquid medicine into a mist.
-The medicine may be an antibiotic or other medicine for your child's lungs.
 The nebulizer is usually connected to a machine that pushes air through the nebulizer.
 The air helps turn the medicine into a mist.
-As your child breathes, the mist of medicine gets into his lungs.
-When a nebulizer is used it is called a breathing treatment or nebulizer treatment.
+As your child breathes, the mist of medicine goes into his or her lungs.
+When a nebulizer is used, it is called a breathing treatment or nebulizer treatment.

 Return to the emergency department if:

 - Your child develops a rash or hives after a treatment.

 - Your child has trouble completing treatments.

 - Your child's symptoms are not completely relieved after a treatment.

 - Your child has problems with taste or smell.

 - Your child has a dry or sore mouth or throat.

 - Your child has a headache.